Campaign Approach to Reaching Asian American, Native Hawaiian, Pacific Islander (AANHPI) Audiences

 - Vaccine eligibility for 65+: Japanese social, NHPI OOH (April 2021)

-- Parents of eligible children: English Pan-Asian digital, NHPI digital, Chinese social (July 2021)
+- Parents of eligible children: English Pan-Asian digital, NHPI digital, Chinese social, Vietnamese social, Asian Indian digital Korean digital (July 2021–present)

 - Partnership toolkits: Sample partnership materials in multiple languages